 “I wish people wouldn’t call them that; sure, they’re pretty big and can be devastating, but we don’t call cars ‘murder vehicles.'”

 However, he admits they bear watching.
-Like other invasive species, such as emerald ash borers or zebra mussels, these hornets could throw off ecological balance and biodiversity because they have no known enemies in this environment.
+Like other invasive species, such as emerald ash borers or zebra mussels, murder hornets could throw off the ecological balance and biodiversity because they have no known enemies in this environment.
 Already susceptible to varroa mites, colony collapse disorder, and neonicotinoid pesticides, honeybees would be imperiled by this additional threat.

 The Canadian Honey Council estimates the annual value of honeybees in crop pollination alone is about $2 billion.
 Biology professor Graham Thompson said murder hornets could destroy a hive of tens of thousands of honeybees within hours.
 The queen giant hornet nests in soil and feeds herself in spring and then workers forage for her in the summer.

 Once they’ve found a honeybee hive, the giant hornets use their powerful mandibles to rip apart the bees’ heads, leaving a clear path to the protein-rich larvae and pupae.
 Then the giant hornets call in their hornet buddies to finish the job — leaving only carnage and a shell of a hive.
 Thompson, whose research examines the social behavior of insects, said:

 “They’re foraging for protein and their specialty is to attack honeybees because they’re a high source of protein.
 Hives are the ‘Costco of the insect world,’ and they’ve entered the cafeteria.

 “If you put it in human terms, they’re pretty violent.
 But from the insects’ point of view, they’re just doing their business.”